-160. --(1) Any woman or girl -
+Director may order detention or commitment of woman or girl in certain cases may, by warrant under the hand of the Director, be ordered to be removed to a place of safety and there detained, or to be committed to the care of a fit individual, until the Director has held an inquiry as to the circumstances of the case.

-- (a) whose lawful guardian requests the Director in writing to detain her in a place of safety; - (b) whom the Director considers is in need of protection and whose lawful guardian cannot be found; - (c) whom the Director believes to have been ill-treated and is in need of protection; or - (d) whom the Director considers to be in moral danger, - may, by warrant under the hand of the Director, be ordered to be removed to a place of safety and there detained until he has held an inquiry as to the circumstances of her case. - (2) Every such inquiry shall be completed within a period of one month from the date of the woman's or girl's admission into the place of safety. - (3) If, after holding such inquiry, the Director is satisfied that the woman or girl is in need of protection, the Director may by warrant under his hand order that the woman or girl be detained in a place of safety for such period as he may determine.
+- 160.-(1) Any woman or girl - (a) whose lawful guardian requests the Director in writing to detain her in a place of safety or to commit her to the care of a fit individual;

+- (b) whom the Director considers is in need of protection and whose lawful guardian cannot be found; - (c) whom the Director believes to have been ill-treated and is in need of protection; or - (d) whom the Director considers to be in moral danger,

+(2) Every such inquiry shall be completed within a period of one month from the date of the woman's or girl's admission into the place of safety or commitment to the care of the fit individual (as the case may be).

+(3) If, after holding such inquiry, the Director is satisfied that the woman or girl is in need of protection, the Director may by warrant under his hand order that the woman or girl be detained in a place of safety, or committed to the care of a fit individual, for such period as he may determine.

-(4) Where a girl has been detained in a place of safety at the request of her lawful guardian, she may be so detained for such period as the Director has determined is necessary for her rehabilitation notwithstanding any request made by her lawful guardian for her early release.
+(4) Where a girl has been detained in a place of safety, or committed to the care of a fit individual, at the request of the girl's lawful guardian, the girl may be detained or committed for such period as the

+Director determines is necessary for the girl's rehabilitation, despite any request made by the girl's lawful guardian for the girl's early release.

-Period of detention of woman or girl in place of safety
+Period of detention or commitment of woman or girl

-161. A woman or girl shall not be detained under this Part, except for the purpose of an inquiry, after such arrangements have been made for her welfare as the Director considers necessary or after she attains the age of 21 years or marries.
+161.-(1) A woman or girl shall not be detained under this Part, except for the purpose of an inquiry, after such arrangements have been made for her welfare as the Director considers necessary or after she attains the age of 21 years or marries.